Patronus: Identifying and Mitigating Transferable Backdoors in Pre-trained Language Models: Introduction

-However, searching for triggers in the discrete input space is non-trivial and often fails to converge due to the non-differentiable nature of text.
+Unlike continuous image spaces where gradient descent can directly optimize pixel values to reverse-engineer triggers, the text input space is discrete.
+Direct gradient-based optimization often fails to converge or gets stuck in local optima due to the disjoint nature of token embeddings.
 To solve this, we introduce a multi-source contrastive search algorithm.
 This technique combines discrete gradient-based optimization with contrastive learning objectives, effectively guiding the search process toward identifying high-confidence trigger candidates.
-Based on the identified triggers, \sys employs a dual-stage mitigation strategy: efficient input monitoring during inference and model purification via adversarial training to permanently cleanse the PLM.